 It is an incurable disease with lifelong symptoms that can sometimes cause serious disability, although it can occasionally be mild.

 The average life expectancy is slightly reduced for people with MS and symptons can be alliviated with different courses of treatments.

-In most cases people get diagnosed in their 20s or 30s but it has been know the patients have showed symptoms as young as 15 years old.
-In fact it can develop at any age.
+In most cases, people get diagnosed in their 20s or 30s but it has been known the patients have shown symptoms as young as 15 years of age.
+In fact, it can develop at any age.
 It’s about 2 to 3 times more common in women than men.